How to Choose the Right Blanket

 Durability: Butcher block countertops are made from solid wood and can be incredibly durable with proper care.

-Pros: Warm, natural appearance, can be sanded and refinished.
+Pros: Warm, natural appearance, and can also be sanded and refinished.

-Cons: Requires regular maintenance and oiling, susceptible to water damage and scratches.
+Cons: Requires regular maintenance and oiling, it’s also susceptible to water damage and scratches.

 10. Marble